gargsaar/singlepage_website_ni/_posts/2019-09-04-i-am-glad-you-called.markdown

 She tried to console, "don’t cry, it's your birthday."

 A thought of forgiveness appeared in her heart for a second.
-But the wound he had given to her was too deep and not willing to heal.
+But the wound he had given to her was too deep.
+It was not willing to heal.

-In a strong voice she continued, "Rahul, time is a great healer.
+In a strong voice she said, "Rahul, time is a great healer.
 I've moved on in life and learned how to live alone.
 Samira wanted to speak to you.
 It's her birthday.
 I had promised her that she will speak to her Papa on her 5th birthday, and I never break promises."

 The new born hope, which had appeared in his heart after seeing her call for the first time in 6 years, disappeared in a jiffy.
 He craved for her even more, like a child who catcall for a toy its parents can't afford.

-Ruefully he said, "I was helpless.
+Ruefully he replied, "I was helpless.
 Mom and dad were about to commit suicide.
 I had to choose between you and them, and I made a mistake."

 "It wasn’t just a mistake Rahul.
 You ruined my life."
 She replied angrily.